Transforming graph states via Bell state measurements: Outlook/Summary

 We have derived graph transformation rules for graph states subject to all pairs of parity measurements from the Pauli group.
 These parity measurements correspond to the success case of probabilistic Bell state measurements (fusions).
 The derived graph transformations are relevant for the field of measurement-based~\cite{Raussendorf2001} and fusion-based~\cite{Bartolucci2021} quantum computing, which both rely on graph state transformations by measurements.
 The graph transformations are particularly useful for searching strategies for building dedicated graph states such as repeater graph states~\cite{Azuma2015} or graph codes~\cite{Bell2022} with minimal effort using fusion operations.

-Parity measurements are not restricted to two qubits and a natural extension of our work is therefore investigating parity measurements involving more qubits~\cite{Pankovich2023} (e.g. measuring three qubits and extracting three parities).
+Parity measurements are not restricted to two qubits, and therefore a natural extension of our work is investigating parity measurements involving more qubits~\cite{Pankovich2023} (e.g. measuring three qubits and extracting three parities).
 Furthermore, similar work could be performed for different classes of quantum states.
-For the class of hypergraph states~\cite{Rossi2013}, for instance, corresponding hyper-graph transformation rules could potentially be developed.
+For the class of hypergraph states~\cite{Rossi2013}, for example, corresponding hypergraph transformation rules could potentially be developed.